-- 38. Every bursary shall be held subject to the following conditions: - The holder shall comply with the requirements of the course of education in respect of which the bursary is awarded. - The college shall be satisfied as to the conduct and progress of the holder. - The holder shall provide the college with such information and such documents as they may from time to time require to enable them to exercise their functions in line with this policy. - 39.
+- 38. Every bursary shall be held subject to the following conditions: - The holder shall comply with the requirements of the course of education in respect of which the bursary is awarded. - The college shall be satisfied as to the conduct and progress of the holder. - The holder shall provide the college with such information and such documents as they may require to enable them to exercise their functions in line with this policy. - 39.
 If the above conditions are not complied with, or if the holder receives from any other source any sum which, in the opinion of the college, makes it unnecessary for the holder to be assisted by means of a bursary, the college may suspend payment of the bursary or terminate the bursary. - 40.
 It shall be a condition of payment of a bursary that the applicant gives a written undertaking to pay to the college any amount which the college may request as repayment in line with the circumstances specified above.
 (See paragraphs 88 to 89 for further details.) - 41.
 Where the college identifies that there has been an overpayment of bursary for any reason and requests repayment of all or part of the overpayment, and the holder has given an undertaking as above, the holder shall be obliged to pay to the college the amount requested.

-Attendance and Student Engagement
+Student Engagement

-42. Colleges are not expected to operate a 100% attendance requirement.
-Bursary awards should be made on the basis of students continuing to engage appropriately in their studies.

-- 43. The expectation is that, normally, students should attend all their classes and colleges should monitor student attendance on a regular basis.
+- 42. Colleges are not expected to operate a 100% attendance requirement.
+Bursary awards should be made based on students engaging appropriately in their studies. - 43.
+The expectation is that, normally, students should attend classes (whether these are in person or online) and colleges should monitor student attendance on a regular basis.
 However, it is recognised that students may need to have periods of absence. - 44.
-Colleges should use their discretion to determine what absences will be accepted and should take into account the student's wider circumstances.
+Colleges should use their discretion to determine what absences will be accepted and should consider the student's wider circumstances.
 Colleges are free to determine how often students may take periods of authorised absence, and may align their policy on this with their absence policy for college staff. - 45.
 Reasons for any authorised absences that the student might have identified and advised the college of are set out in Table 1 below (these are examples and not an exhaustive list):